themosis/documentation/wpcli.md

 ```bash
 chmod +x wp-cli.phar
 sudo mv wp-cli.phar /usr/local/bin/wp
 ```

-This will allow you to use the `wp` command in your Terminal.
+This will allow you to use the `wp` command inside your Terminal.

 ### Install WP-CLI on Windows.